SintraCascaisSesimbra.com

 Praia do Creiro

-The Praia do Creiro is as equally beautiful as the Galapinhos but there is a car park and is easier to reach when the coastal road is shut.
+The Praia do Creiro is as equally beautiful as Galapinhos beach, but there is a car park, and it is easier to reach when the coastal road is shut.

-Creiro is a wonderous beach; steep forested hills descend down to white sands, and the sheltered bay leads round to the tiny village of Portinho da Arrábida.
-The inviting sea waters are calm and tranquil, being a blend of deep blues and greens, and beneath the waters is an abundance of sea life.
-The Praia do Creiro is a fantastic beach destination, just expect it to be busy at the height of the summer.
+Creiro is a wonderous beach; steep forested hills descend down to white sands, and the sheltered bay leads around to the tiny village of Portinho da Arrábida.
+The inviting sea waters are calm and tranquil, being a blend of deep blues and greens, and there is an abundance of sea life beneath the waters.
+The Praia do Creiro is a fantastic beach destination; just expect it to be busy at the height of the summer.

 Between the car park and the beach are the Roman ruins of Creiro, which was the site of a fish salting factory.